zowe/community/Technical-Steering-Committee/tsc-governance.md

 ### Contested votes

 It is possible to vote again on any issue if any new concerns or knowledge arises.
 Anyone can raise the vote with the new information on why we should vote.

+### Escalation process

 In case there is a long term disagreement on a specific issue any party can bring in ZLC as advisory council to help us provide business context and mediate the discussion to reach conclusion.

 If the ZLC mediation doesn't help the TSC members may reach out to the Chapter manager within LF to help mediate the resolution.

+The PRINCIPLE.md will guide the TSC as well as other mediators in the understanding on what is the correct course of action.

 ## Responsibilities